BowenFu/matchit.cpp/DESIGN.md

 ## Expression Pattern

-Since identifiers do not have special meanings inside `matchit`, they can be used inside patterns normally.
+Since identifiers do not have special meanings inside `match(it)`, they can be used inside patterns normally.
 You can even use a function call as Expression Pattern, the result of the function call will be matched against the value.

 ```C++